MDAnalysis/MDAnalysisMolSSIWorkshop-Intermediate2Day/INSTALL.md

 ## Overview

 This workshop is delivered mainly through a series of [Jupyter notebooks][1] that allow for interactive Python programming.
+We will also be using the git version control software during this workshop.
+We will be using GitHub as a remote host for a git repository, which will require a GitHub account.
+If you do not already have one, you can create one by going to [github.com](https://github.com/), and clicking "Sign Up".

 To use these, several Python packages must be installed.
 A full list of these can be found in [`environment.yml`](environment.yml).